binerogroup/documentation/_sources/images/index.rst.txt

 ======
 Images
 ======

-An image is a collection of a :doc:`persistent volume </storage/persistent-block-storage/index>` and meta data describing a :doc:`compute instance </compute/index>`.
-From an image, a compute instance can be provisioned, complete with its own persistent storage (for instance with a particular operating system installed and pre-configured).
+A image is a prepared operating system disk that can be used to populate a :doc:`volume </storage/persistent-block-storage/index>` or boot an :doc:`instance </compute/index>` from.

 Public images
 -------------

-Binero.Cloud provides and maintains several images of popular operating systems that are publicly available (in the platform) and free for all to use.
-The following images are available in our image repository:
+Binero cloud provides images of popular operating systems that are publicly available in the platform.
+The public images is most common operating systems or appliances.

-- alma-8-x86_64
-- centos-7-x86_64
-- centos-stream-8-x86_64
-- centos-stream-9-x86_64
-- cirros-0.4.0-x86_64
-- cirros-0.5.1-x86_64
-- debian-10-x86_64
-- debian-11-x86_64
-- fedora-36-x86_64
-- fedora-37-x86_64
-- fedora-atomic-28
-- fedora-atomic-latest
-- fedora-coreos-31-x86_64
-- opensuse-15-x86_64
-- pfsense-ce-2.6.0-x86_64
-- rocky-8-x86_64
-- ubuntu-bionic-18-x86_64
-- ubuntu-focal-20-x86_64
-- ubuntu-jammy-22-x86_64
-- windows-server-2016-gui-x86_64
-- windows-server-2019-gui-x86_64

-They can be used to create new instances with the operating systems and architectures that are detailed in their respective name.
 Each image is configured to honour :doc:`cloud-init data <cloud-init-data>`.
 An included image is publicly available in the platform but an instance will instantiate its own block device with the image *as base* - meaning that nothing will never write to the actual image.

 Private images
 --------------

 Its possible to create (based on an existing instance) or upload your own image.
 This might for instance be useful if you have a certain installation that you would frequently re-use (maybe a boot-strapped base installation that does check-in with some sort of automation framework).
-Alternatively, you might have had an installation at another cloud supplier and would like to re-use it in Binero.Cloud.
+Alternatively, you might have had an installation at another cloud supplier and would like to re-use it in Binero cloud.

 Uploading an image
 ^^^^^^^^^^^^^^^^^^